The exact dynamical structure factor of one-dimensional hard rods and its universal random matrix behavior

 The classical gas of hard rods has been a canonical model of an interacting fluid.
 Its simplicity allowed for many mathematically strict developments culminated in the derivation of Navier-Stokes equations from microscopic dynamics~\cite{SpohnBook}.
 Among important contributions is also a determination of the density-density correlation function~\cite{flicker_pair_1968,PhysRev.171.224}.

-The quantum hard rods gas has not attracted that much attention with mostly numerical studies being performed~\cite{PhysRevLett.100.020401,PhysRevA.77.043632,PhysRevA.94.043627,yu2025exactsolutionluttingerliquid}.
+The quantum hard rods gas has not attracted that much attention with mostly numerical studies being performed~\cite{PhysRevLett.100.020401,PhysRevA.77.043632,PhysRevA.94.043627,8gzf-v52y}.
 However, it has a potential to play a similar role as its classical counterpart and also complements the Lieb-Liniger gas.
-In the Luttinger liquid language~\cite{GiamarchiBOOK}, it generalises the Tonks-Girardeau gas~\cite{1960_Girardeau}, for which the Luttinger liquid parameter $K=1$ to the charge density waves regime with $0 < K < 1$.
-The experimental realisations were proposed in superfluid ${}^{4}{\rm He}$~\cite{PhysRevLett.95.185302,PhysRevB.94.024504} and with Rydberg atoms~\cite{yu2025exactsolutionluttingerliquid}.
+In the Luttinger liquid language~\cite{GiamarchiBOOK}, the Lieb-Liniger model belongs to the phase fluctuating regime (with Luttinger liquid parameter $K>1$) while the quantum hard-rods are a microscopic model for the charge fluctuating regime ($0 < K < 1$).
+Their experimental realisations were proposed in superfluid ${}^{4}{\rm He}$~\cite{PhysRevLett.95.185302,PhysRevB.94.024504} and with Rydberg atoms~\cite{PhysRevA.95.043606,Rydberg_review,8gzf-v52y}.
+Hard-core interactions also naturally arise in novel experiments with polar molecules~\cite{dipolar_BEC,b8pm-3prn}.

 The quantity of interest here is the dynamic two-point correlation of the density operator,

 evaluated in an arbitrary eigenstate of the model, here denoted by $|\rho_{\rm p}\rangle$.
 We compute it in a thermodynamically large system of hard rods of length $a$ and density $\rho_0$.
 Its Fourier transform $S(P, \omega)$ is known as the dynamic structure factor and we use both names interchangeably.
 Our results are valid for any values of $x$ and $t$, providing access to finite $P$ and $\omega$ regime important for scattering experiments and to large space-time asymptotics relevant for universal low-energy descriptions.
 The computation is based on a recently determined exact form-factor of the density operator~\cite{Kiedrzynski2025}.